SignLLM: Sign Language Production Large Language Models

 \section{Related Work}

-\textbf{Sign Language Datasets.} In recent years, the field of sign language research has primarily focused on \acf{slr} \cite{cui2017recurrent,grobel1997isolated,koller2020quantitative,kadir2004minimal,cooper2007large,koller2015continuous} and \acf{slt} \cite{camgoz2018neural,camgoz2020sign,ko2019neural,Bohacek_2022_WACV} based on deep learning.
-Traditional synthetic animation-based methods~\cite{cox2002tessa,karpouzis2007educational,segouat2009study,mcdonald2016automated,10.1145/3490035.3490286} have been gradually discarded.
+\textbf{Sign Language Production.} In recent years, the field of sign language research has primarily focused on \acf{slr} \cite{cui2017recurrent,grobel1997isolated,koller2020quantitative,kadir2004minimal,cooper2007large,koller2015continuous} and \acf{slt} \cite{camgoz2018neural,camgoz2020sign,ko2019neural,Bohacek_2022_WACV} based on deep learning.
 Due to a lack of suitable, high-quality datasets for ASL, deep learning researchers conducted their research \cite{saunders2020progressive,saunders2021continuous,huang2021towards,saunders2021mixed,saunders2021skeletal} based on a GSL weather theme dataset, released in 2012 \cite{forster2012rwth, koller15:cslr}.
 As previously mentioned, the data processing involved in sign language research is highly complex.
-Even with the release of the first large-scale ASL dataset\footnote{\href{https://how2sign.github.io/}{https://how2sign.github.io/}} in 2021 \cite{duarte2021how2sign}, work focused on ASL-related themes based on it has not emerged quickly, as existing work is not easily transferable (the situation is worse for minority languages).
-We strive to standardize processing to address challenges related to data collection, utilization, and storage.
+Even with the release of a large-scale ASL dataset in 2021 \cite{duarte2021how2sign}, work focused on ASL-related themes based on it has not emerged quickly, as existing work is not easily transferable.
+The situation is worse for minority languages.